marlonschlosshauer/marlonschlosshauer.de/src/markdown/blog-clojure-error-handling.md

 type: 'blog'
 date: "2022-12-09"
 title: "Handling errors in your Clojure REST API"
 description: "With my first Clojure REST API I wanted to handle errors a little bit differently.
-Usually I'd throw exceptions to deal with errors, but having a REPL and great nil-pruning made me want to try something more straight forward."
+Usually I'd throw exceptions to deal with errors, but having a REPL and great nil-punning made me want to try something more straight forward."
 ---

 With my first Clojure REST API I wanted to handle errors a little bit differently.
-Usually I'd throw exceptions to deal with errors, but having a REPL and great nil-pruning made me want to try something more straight forward.
+Usually I'd throw exceptions to deal with errors, but having a REPL and great nil-punning made me want to try something more straight forward.

 # Data and Errors
 To encapsulate both the success and the error case I return a `[data error]` tuple. `data` holds the data on a success case, `error` is `nil` if no error occurd. `[nil nil]` is valid, but `[{} {}]` is not.